 As population growth accelerated between the 1950s and 1970s, Iran's environmental policies under Mohammad Reza Shah Pahlavi had both positive and negative attributes.
-On the positive side of the ledger was the Shah's prioritization of conservation, despite popular resistance due to the prevailing ethos that fish and wildlife were God-given gifts to be pursued without regulation.
-In response to overhunting and fishing, which threatened Iran's abundant wildlife and biodiversity, the Shah inaugurated Iran's first governmental-backed wildlife-conservation effort.
-In 1957, the Shah created the Game Council of Iran with the backing of a wealthy businessman who provided the majority of the funding.
+The Shah prioritized conservation, despite popular resistance due to the prevailing ethos that wildlife were God-given resources to be exploited without regulation.
+In response to over-hunting and over-fishing, which threatened Iran's abundant wildlife and biodiversity, the Shah inaugurated Iran's first governmental-backed wildlife-conservation effort.
+In 1957, the Shah created the Game Council of Iran with the financial backing of a wealthy businessman.

-A decade later, parliament expanded the Council's mandate and increased governmental involvement, transforming the council into the Game and Fish Department of Iran.
+A decade later, parliament expanded the Game Council's mandate and increased governmental involvement, transforming the council into the Game and Fish Department of Iran.
 The newly empowered department created a basic administrative and regulatory framework for game hunting and fishing, and also established wildlife parks and protected areas.
-The Game and Fish Department's strict enforcement allowed wildlife populations to rapidly increase.
+The department's strict enforcement allowed wildlife populations to increase rapidly.

 In 1974, the government integrated the Game and Fish Department into the newly formed Department of the Environment (DOE), whose duties were analogous to those of the U.S. Fish and Wildlife Service, Environmental Protection Agency, and National Park Service.
 The DOE worked cooperatively with scientists from Colorado State University to establish best practices for hunting, using aerial monitoring technologies to set quotas for culling excess wildlife in protected areas.
-International sport hunters and local hunters paid for licenses which helped defray Iran's conservation expenses, and meat from sport hunts was distributed among local villagers.
+International sport hunters and local hunters paid for licenses, which helped defray Iran's conservation expenses, and meat from sport hunts was distributed among local villagers.
 As a result of these measures, "on the eve of the Islamic Revolution, Iran was reputed to have the best wildlife and natural-areas management in Asia, and a program that rivaled European ones," according to an Atlantic Council report.

 While Iran's conservation record was a success under the Shah, his efforts to rapidly modernize and industrialize Iran gave rise to numerous other environmental issues.
 In 1955, the Shah inaugurated an ambitious Seven Year Plan for economic planning and development.
-The DOE sought to ameliorate the environmental impacts of the Shah's plans, but his relentless focus on development ensured that environmental concerns were secondary to economic ones.
+The DOE sought to ameliorate the environmental impacts of the Shah's plans, but his relentless focus on development prioritized economic considerations over environmental ones.

 Iran built factories with little regard to air and water pollution and vehicles proliferated, also contributing to air pollution.
-The Shah's economic planning was beset by an overarching belief in the superiority of Western technology and ideas, which resulted in the pursuit of numerous goals and projects that were not suitable to local conditions.
+The Shah's economic planning was beset by an overarching belief in the superiority of Western technology and ideas, which resulted in the pursuit of numerous goals and projects unsuitable to local conditions.
 According to Iran scholar Nikki R. Keddie, in many instances, the Shah pursued "large, impressive projects" over those that would "increase the output of the intensive labor of peasants, nomads, and small-scale workers" who had up to that point formed the backbone of the Iranian economy.